 Please make sure that it is purely organic waste that you're composting.
 Sometimes, if bones, cheese, coffee grounds, or other hard-to-decompose materials get put into the bucket, it will not produce compost tea easily.
 You will need to add more SCD All Seasons Bokashi.
 Also, try to add more fruits or vegetables.

 You can use planters or a traditional conventional composter.
 In the planter, you need to layer soil, fermented compost, soil, and gravel in order from top to bottom then cover it with a plastic sheet.
 In conventional composter, from top to bottom you can have: soil, fermented compost, soil, then with 1 lb. of SCD All Seasons Bokashi.

-More info is found here: Compost Made Fun
+More info is found here: Compost Made Fun by SCD Probiotics.

 Yes, but we highly suggest to use SCD’s SCD All Seasons Bokashi while composting in your All Seasons Indoor Composter®.
 We do not guarantee results beyond the recommended guidelines.